fedetask/pam-tutorials/README.md

 #### Building
 Run:
-`gcc -fPIC -fno-stack-protector -c src/main.c` to compile the module `sudo ld -x --shared -o /lib/x86_64-linux-gnu/security/pam_example.so src/main.o` to create the shared object and install it under `/lib/x86_64-linux-gnu/security/`.
+`gcc -fPIC -fno-stack-protector -c src/main.c` to compile the module `sudo ld -x --shared -o /lib/x86_64-linux-gnu/security/pam_example.so main.o` to create the shared object and install it under `/lib/x86_64-linux-gnu/security/`.
 Check that this folder is the correct pam modules folder for your system.